tumaer/SciML/lecture/optimization.md

 $$x_{t+1} = \underset{x \in nbr(x_{t})}{\text{argmax}}$$ (local_search)

 where $nbr$ is the neighborhood of the point $x_{t}$.
 This approach is also colloquially known as hill climbing, steepest ascent, or greedy search.
-In stochastic local search, we would then define a probability distribution over the uphill neighbors proportional to how much they improve our function and then sample at random.
+In stochastic local search, we would then define a probability distribution over the uphill neighbors proportional to how much they improve our function and then sample randomly.
 A second stochastic option is to start again from a different random starting point whenever we reach a local maximum.
 This approach is known as random restart hill climbing.
 An effective strategy here is also random search, which should be the go-to baseline one attempts first when approaching a new problem.
 Here an iterate $x_{t+1}$ is chosen uniformly at random from the set of iterates.
 An alternative, which has been proven to be less efficient (see [Random Search for Hyper-Parameter Optimization](https://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) by Bergstra and Bengio, 2012), is the grid search, which chooses hyperparameters equidistantly in the same range used for random search.

 ```{figure} ../imgs/optimization/grid_vs_random_search.png
 ---